The Flight of the Gossamer Albatross

 The Gossamer Albatross is currently on display at the National Air and Space Museum in Washington, DC. and the Gossamer Albatross II is on display at the The Museum of Flight in Seattle, WA.
 Gossamer Albatross images are courtesy of Donald Monroe.

-AeroVironment, the company that Dr. Paul MacCready founded, remains committed to his philosophy of “doing more with much less,” and today is the leader in unmanned aircraft systems and efficient energy systems.
+AeroVironment, the company that Dr. Paul MacCready founded, remains committed to his philosophy of “doing more with much less,” and today is the leader in unmanned aircraft systems.